Miss France: History

-Osez le féminisme, a French feminist organization, sued Miss France and its parent company, Endemol Production, in 2021 for sexist and discriminatory regulations.
-The lawsuit argues that the contestants in the pageant should be considered employees of the competition, thereby forbidding Miss France and Endemol from engaging in discrimination.
 In October 2021, Alexia Laroche-Joubert was announced as the new president of the Miss France Committee, working alongside Sylvie Tellier, the national director.
 In August 2022, Tellier was reported to have resigned her position as national director of Miss France, and was replaced by Cindy Fabre.
-Tellier will continue to serve in an advisory role with the organization, until her departure at the conclusion of Miss France 2023.
+Tellier continued to serve in an advisory role with the organization, until her departure at the conclusion of Miss France 2023.
+In March 2023, Frédéric Gilbert, a longtime producer of Miss France, was appointed by Laroche-Joubert as director-general.
+In November 2023, Laroche-Joubert announced she would resign from her leadership role with Miss France following the conclusion of Miss France 2024, due to her responsibilities as CEO of Banijay France; she was replaced by Gilbert as president upon her departure.
+Fabre later departed as well in January 2025.

+Osez le féminisme, a French feminist organization, sued Miss France and its parent company, Endemol Production, in 2021 for sexist and discriminatory regulations.
+The lawsuit argued that the contestants in the pageant should be considered employees of the competition, thereby forbidding Miss France and Endemol from engaging in discrimination.
+A Paris court later dismissed the group's claims and threw out the lawsuit in January 2023.

+In April 2024, it was revealed that a museum dedicated to Miss France would open in the town of Saint-Raphaël in the Var department in 2025.
+The opening of the museum was later postponed to 2026 for budgetary reasons.

 Contestants

 Each year, contestants are chosen through a series of regional pageants held throughout metropolitan and overseas France in the summer and autumn before the national competition.
 Over time, the regions represented at Miss France have varied slightly.
 The following 31 regional pageants currently send contestants to Miss France: